KZ2X Packet Node Description

 : vhf1;

-Direwolf and the AX.25 software components are started by the systemd service manager, but before we start direwolf, we set the audio levels on the audio device using the ALSA mixer.
+Before we start direwolf, we set the audio levels on the audio devices using the ALSA mixer.
 The service files for both are as follows:

 [Unit]